 Privacy Officer, Surrey Satellite Technology Ltd,Tycho House,20 Stephenson Road,Surrey Research Park,Guildford,Surrey,GU2 7YE

 You may at any time object to the processing of your Personal Data or where your consent is required, withdraw such consent by contacting us at email@example.com; However, please note that if you withdraw your consent, you may not be able to access and use certain information, features or services of the website.

-If you are unhappy with the way in which your Personal Data has been processed or should you have questions regarding the processing of your Personal Data, you may refer in the first instance to the SSTL Privacy Officer, who is available for enquiries or complaints, at the following email address: email@example.com or you can write to the addresses below, enclosing a copy of a document evidencing your identity.
+If you are unhappy with the way in which your Personal Data has been processed or should you have questions regarding the processing of your Personal Data, you may refer in the first instance to the SSTL Privacy Officer, who is available for enquiries or complaints, at the following email address: firstname.lastname@example.org or you can write to the address below, enclosing a copy of a document evidencing your identity.

 Privacy Officer, Surrey Satellite Technology Ltd, Tycho House, 20 Stephenson Road, Surrey Research Park, Guildford, Surrey, GU2 7YE

 If you remain unsatisfied, then you have the right to apply directly to the Information Commissioner’s Office (ICO) as follows:

 SSTL will update this Privacy Notice from time to time in order to reflect the changes in our practices and services and also to remain compliant to Data Protection Laws and Regulations.
 We will inform you of any substantial modification in how we process your Personal Data..